damonallison/notes/writing/blog/ideas/2019-Counterfeit-Gods.md

 earthly idols will ultimately disappoint.
 It is God's love for us that He sent Jesus to die for our sins.

-Set your heart on Jesus.
-Put to death what belongs to your earthly nature - sexual impurity, lust, evil desires and greed, which is idolatry.
-When we rejoice in Jesus suffering for us, seeing what He did, we learn to hate sin.
+Keller tells us to set our hearts on Jesus.
+To put to death what belongs to your earthly nature - sexual impurity, lust, evil desires greed, and other earthly idols.
+When we truly set our hearts and minds on Jesus, we become free.
+Jesus paid the ultimate price for our sin and by loving and following Him, we have an eterminty in heaven.
+And that is the ultimate comfort and fulfillment for our lives.

-Repenting is not enough - we must rejoice in Jesus.
-Repent and rejoice in Jesus.
-You must transform your heart.
-If your heart is truly in Christ, you will have peace and true freedom from counterfeit gods.

-Be patient.
-Mature Christians keep growing closer to God, identifying and replacing false idols.
-It's a lifelong journey.